barryhunter/fakedump/README.md

-Looking for indexdump?
-Moved to its own repo: https://github.com/barryhunter/indexdump
+Looking for indexdump? (for dumping from SphinxSearch/ManticoreSearch) Moved to its own repo: https://github.com/barryhunter/indexdump

 # fakedump